I May Be a Guild Receptionist, But I'll Solo Any Boss to Clock Out on Time: Others

 The woman who founded the modern guild receptionist business.

 Media

 Light novel

 The series began publication under ASCII Media Works's Dengeki Bunko imprint in March 2021; eight volumes have been released as of August 2024.
 During their panel at Sakura-Con 2023, Yen Press announced that they licensed the light novel.
-In July 2025, it was announced illustrator Gaou had been replaced due to admitting to having a sexual relationship with a minor.
+In July 2025, it was announced illustrator Gaou had been replaced due to him admitting to having a sexual relationship with a minor.